landonbunker/C-/README.md

-HeroTurnGAme - RPG game in winfroms that simulates players going through a dungeon with unlimted encounters until the heroes die
+HeroTurnGame - RPG game in winfroms that simulates players going through a dungeon with unlimted encounters until the heroes die